Southern Pine's FAQ page

 Yes, Moore County Schools will provide transportation from community located bus stops in each attendance area to Sandhills Community College each day.

-What are the disadvantages of the Innovative High School?
+What are the disadvantages of Moore Innovative High School?

 Traditional high school activities like sports and a wide range of clubs are not available at a small high school.
 Traditional elective courses like band, orchestra, and chorus will not be available.